projectcontour/contour/site/content/docs/main/config/upstream-tls.md

 The same configuration can be specified by setting the protocol name in the `spec.routes.services[].protocol` field on the HTTPProxy object.
 If both the annotation and the protocol field are specified, the protocol field takes precedence.
 By default, the upstream TLS server certificate will not be validated, but validation can be requested by setting the `spec.routes.services[].validation` field.
 This field has mandatory `caSecret` and `subjectName` fields, which specify the trusted root certificates with which to validate the server certificate and the expected server name.
+The `caSecret` can be a namespaced name of the form `<namespace>/<secret-name>`.
+If the CA secret's namespace is not the same namespace as the `HTTPProxy` resource, [TLS Certificate Delegation][4] must be used to allow the owner of the CA certificate secret to delegate, for the purposes of referencing the CA certificate in a different namespace, permission to Contour to read the Secret object from another namespace.

 _**Note:**
 If `spec.routes.services[].validation` is present, `spec.routes.services[].{name,port}` must point to a Service with a matching `projectcontour.io/upstream-protocol.tls` Service annotation._